Djang San

 Djang San (born Jean-Sébastien Héry in 1980 in Bordeaux, France; also known as Zhang Si'an) is a French musician, singer, songwriter and composer.
-He has spent most of his creative life in China and has released more than 50 albums.
-In constant search for new sounds, he was one of the first to use the Zhonguran and Pipa, ancient Chinese instruments, in electro and rock composition and on stage.
-He was one of the first foreigners to write songs in Chinese and to sing those songs to a Chinese audience in China.
+He has spent most of his creative life in Asia and has released more than 60 albums.
+In constant search for new sounds, he was one of the first to use the Zhonguran, guzheng and Pipa, ancient Chinese instruments, in electro and rock composition and on stage.
+He was the first foreigner to write songs in Chinese and to sing those songs to a Chinese audience in China.
 He sings in English, French and Chinese.
-He has also created some of the first electric versions of Chinese instruments Pipa, Guzheng and Zhongruan, he uses these instruments on stage.
+He has also created the first electric versions of Chinese instruments Pipa, Guzheng and Zhongruan, he uses these instruments on stage.

-His extended use of these three electrified classical Chinese instruments in modern music hasn't been matched by any other artists yet in or outside of China and is seen as a pioneering act for these instruments.
+His extended use of these three electrified classical Chinese instruments in modern music has been a big inspiration of artists such as Nini (Hsiao Yi Ting) (Taiwan), Xiao He (Beijing) and Martin Feng (Beijing).
+He is seen as a pioneering act for these instruments.